Best TV Channels for Halloween Binge-Watching

 My dad is a fan of the History Channel, taking in educational programming about Halloween's origins and its development in America.
 From Samhain to trick-or-treating in modern day times.

 Well, there you have a broad selection of Halloween viewing choices!
-Which TV channel gets the most of your attention during October?
-Are movies and television a big part of your celebration?
+Which TV channel gets the most of your attention during October - or do you stick to streaming?
+Either way, are movies and television a big part of your Halloween celebration?